braaannigan/braaannigan.github.io/research.md

 A further paper is in review at JPO that looks at [the broader mix of submesoscale instabilities](https://www.dropbox.com/s/k290g7q4i0ddyn1/eddy_subduction_January_2017.pdf?dl=0) that may be found in mesoscale eddies

+## Dipole break-up and the formation of sub-surface anticyclones